katlegomaphango/DWA-11/README.md

   - AND the browser console is open
   - THEN the state should show a count of 2

-- SCENARIO: Increment the counter by one
+- SCENARIO: Decrement the counter by one

   - GIVEN the current count in the state is 2
   - WHEN a “SUBTRACT” action is dispatched